Oxford: Buses

-Bus services in Oxford and its suburbs are run by the Oxford Bus Company and Stagecoach West as well as other operators including Arriva Shires & Essex and Thames Travel.
-Oxford has one of the largest urban park and ride networks in the United Kingdom.
-Its five sites, at Pear Tree, Redbridge, Seacourt, Thornhill, Water Eaton and Oxford Parkway have a combined capacity of 4,930 car parking spaces, served by 20 Oxford Bus Company double decker buses with a combined capacity of 1,695 seats.
-Hybrid buses began to be used in Oxford in 2010, and their usage has been expanded.
-In 2014 Oxford Bus introduced a fleet of 20 new buses with flywheel energy storage on the services it operates under contract for Oxford Brookes University.
+Bus services in Oxford and its suburbs are operated primarily by the Oxford Bus Company and Stagecoach West, with others including Arriva Shires & Essex and Thames Travel.

+Oxford has one of the largest urban park and ride networks in the United Kingdom; its five sites at Pear Tree in Redbridge, Seacourt, Thornhill, Water Eaton and Oxford Parkway have a combined capacity of 4,930 car parking spaces, served by 20 Oxford Bus Company double decker buses with a combined capacity of 1,695 seats.

+Hybrid buses were introduced in Oxford in 2010 and their usage has since been expanded.
+In 2014, Oxford Bus introduced a fleet of 20 new buses with flywheel energy storage on the services it operates under contract for Oxford Brookes University.
 Most buses in the city now use a smartcard to pay for journeys and have free WiFi installed.

-Coach
+Coaches

-The Oxford to London coach route offers a frequent coach service to London.
-The Oxford Tube is operated by Stagecoach West and the Oxford Bus Company runs the Airline services to Heathrow and Gatwick airports.
-There is a bus station at Gloucester Green, used mainly by the London and airport buses, National Express coaches and other long-distance buses including route X5 to Milton Keynes and Bedford and Stagecoach Gold route S6.
+The regular Oxford Tube service to London is operated by Stagecoach West; the Oxford Bus Company runs the Airline services to Heathrow and Gatwick airports.
+There is a bus station at Gloucester Green, used mainly by the London and airport routes, National Express coaches and other long-distance buses, including route X5 to Milton Keynes and Bedford, and Stagecoach Gold route S6 to Swindon.